lessmad/lessmad.github.com/source/blog/2014-05-16-ember-js-from-mockups-to-the-code.html.markdown

 layout: "article"
 ---

-Ember.js is a javascript framework that was started more than 3 years ago now and made a huge step forward when the version 1.0 was released in August 2013.
+Ember.js is a JavaScript framework that was started more than 3 years ago now and made a huge step forward when version 1.0 was released in August 2013.
 It is now possible to build quite fast complex web applications while increasing the developers' productivity (by reducing boilerplate code) and the end user's happiness (no slow page refresh).

-Doing consulting work at LessMad, I've discovered that despite the great documentation, it is not always clear for some developers how to structure an Ember application and when to use some features.
+Doing consulting work at LessMad, I've discovered that despite the great documentation, it is not always clear for some developers how to structure an Ember.js application and when to use some features.
 The goal of this post will be to work on a real example, from the mockups to the code.
 I'll assume that the general concepts of Ember.js (routing, controllers, views, models, layouts, components, ...) are understood.
 This post is the first of a serie that will lead us to build a blog engine.

+[TODO: should rephrase; this is not a real example] [TODO: feels like a long introduction; maybe drop the first paragraph]

 ## The blog application

+[TODO: first step?  you have not introduced multiple steps; do you mean this is the first in a series of blog posts and this is what we will build in the first post?]

 Here is the simple application we will build in this first step.

-The homepage renders all the posts.
+The homepage shows all the posts.

 ![Emblog homepage mockup](2014/05/16/ember-js-from-mockups-to-the-code/emblog-homepage.png "Emblog homepage mockup")